 Cause—the underlying source of the issue. (optional, typically only valuable for complex problems or defects)

 Metadata—attributes or information about the article.
-For example the article's visibility, confidence, governance, date created, reuse count, modification history, and the date last modified.
+For example the article's audience, confidence, governance, date created, reuse count, modification history, and the date last modified.

 By capturing the information in this structure at the start of a request, we are creating as we go.
 This is also the information we should be using to search the knowledge base for known articles.
 We reduce issue resolution time and ensure that new KCS articles build on and integrate with existing knowledge.